 - Learning – A person can develop compulsive and obsessive behaviors by watching family members or friends.

 Experts believe the following factors can increase the risk of triggering or developing obsessive-compulsive disorder:

 - Stressful life events – If a person experiences stressful or traumatic events, their risk of OCD might increase.
-For some reason, this reaction can trigger intrusive thoughts, emotional distress, which are the characteristics of OCD.
+For some reason, this reaction can trigger intrusive thoughts, and emotional distress, which are the characteristics of OCD.

 - Family history – Having family members with obsessive-compulsive disorder can also significantly increase a person’s risk of developing OCD.

-- Mental health issues – Various mental health issues including, depression, substance abuse disorder, anxiety disorder, tic disorder, can also trigger OCD.
+- Mental health issues – Various mental health issues including, depression, substance abuse disorder, anxiety disorder, and tic disorder, can also trigger OCD.